 Adopting an Exotic Shorthair Kitten or Cat

-Exotic Shorthair kittens usually cost at least $350 and can run as high as $3,500 depending on bloodlines and show quality.
+Exotic Shorthair kittens usually cost around $1,200 or more on average, and can run as high as $3,500 depending on bloodlines and show quality.
 A list of Exotic Shorthair Breeders can be found at the Cat Fanciers’ Association website.

 - Commings, Karen.
 (1999).
 Guide to Owning an Exotic Shorthair Cat.
 Neptune City: NJ: T.F.H.
 Publishcations, Inc.